ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ## Credits

 Thank you to Thomas Dietrich for providing a wonderful pattern for this project.
 His project, which I use and heartily recommend, is [miflora-mqtt-deamon](https://github.com/ThomDietrich/miflora-mqtt-daemon)

+Thanks to [synoniem](https://github.com/synoniem) for working through the issues with startup as a SystemV init script and for providing 'rpi-reporter' script itself and for identifying the need for support of other boot device forms.

 ----